CliffordAnderson/XQuery4Humanists/03-Accessing-JSON-with-XQuery.md

 }
 ```

-A solution is `("consolidated_weather")?*[.("applicable_date") eq "2017-08-06"]("weather_state_name")`.
+Assuming we've bound this map to a variable `$weather`, the solution is `$weather("consolidated_weather")?*[.("applicable_date") eq "2017-08-06"]("weather_state_name")`.
 The use of the lookup operator may lead you to regard the `?` operator as akin to the `/` in XPath.
 But be careful!
 The resemblance is skin deep.
-It's not possible to use a `??` operator, for example, to search for items at any depth in arrays.
-There is, however, a function call `map:find` that will find keys that match at any arbitrary position in a map/array data structure.
+It's not possible to use a `??` operator, for example, to search for items at any depth in arrays (along the lines of XPath's `//` operator).
+There is, however, a function call `map:find()` that will find keys that match at any arbitrary position in a map/array data structure.
 Can you use it to rewrite the solution above?

+> Note for eXist users: As of eXist 3.4.0, the `map:find()` function has not yet been implemented.

 ### Open Library API

 Let's apply these concepts by retrieving a JSON document from a web service.
 We'll rely on the Internet Archive's [Open Library API](https://openlibrary.org/developers/api) in the next set of expressions.
 The book we want to search for is Jeremias Gotthelf's *The Black Spider*.
 You can send the title information to the Open Library API using this HTTP GET request: `http://openlibrary.org/search.json?title=black%20spider`.
 Try it in your browser.

 Now let's get the same JSON document using XQuery.
 Let's try two approaches.
-The first uses a function called `fn:unparsed-text` to retrieve the JSON.
+The first is to use a function called `fn:unparsed-text()` to retrieve the JSON as plain text.

 ```xquery
 xquery version "3.1";